 Besides nonfinal and final office actions, an examining attorney can issue other types of office actions.
 Some require a response and others don’t.
-Before responding, check the title of the office action to see which type you received and whether a response is required.
+Before responding, check the title of the office action to see which type you received, whether a response is required, and the response deadline.
 The common types of office actions are described below.

 An examiner's amendment confirms in writing a change to your application authorized by phone or email.
 Changes to your application can be authorized by you, your attorney, or another person who can sign contracts for you and who has authority to legally bind you.
 Generally, examiner’s amendments do not require responses.
 They are typically issued for minor legal problems with your application that can be resolved by phone or email.
 Examiner’s amendments are used to move your application toward registration faster.

 A priority action confirms in writing a discussion you had with the examining attorney by phone or email about the legal problems with your application.
 A priority action includes explanations about legal problems with your application and, if possible, how to fix them.
 A priority action can be a nonfinal or final action.
-You must respond to a priority action within six months from the date it issues.
+You must respond to a priority action within three months from the date it issues, unless you file a request to extend the deadline.
+Madrid applicants must respond within six months from the issue date and have no option to extend this deadline.
 Priority actions are typically issued when an examining attorney believes the legal problems can be resolved in writing by the applicant once the problems are discussed by phone or email.
 Priority actions are used to move your application toward registration faster.

 A suspension letter, or letter of suspension, issues when your application is put on hold while the examining attorney waits for something to happen outside the examination process.
 For example, your application could be suspended while we wait for an assignment of ownership to be processed or a foreign registration to issue from another country.
 You may file a response to a suspension letter, but you are not required to.